yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/read-committed.md

 ## Usage

-By setting the YB-TServer g-flag `yb_enable_read_committed_isolation=true`, the syntactic `Read Committed` isolation in YSQL maps to the Read Committed implementation in DocDB.
+By setting the YB-TServer flag `yb_enable_read_committed_isolation=true`, the syntactic `Read Committed` isolation in YSQL maps to the Read Committed implementation in DocDB.
 If set to `false`, it has the earlier behavior of mapping syntactic `Read Committed` on YSQL to Snapshot isolation in DocDB, meaning it behaves as `Repeatable Read`.

-The following ways can be used to start a Read Committed transaction after setting the g-flag:
+The following ways can be used to start a Read Committed transaction after setting the flag:

 1. `START TRANSACTION isolation level read committed [read write | read only];`
 1. `BEGIN [TRANSACTION] isolation level read committed [read write | read only];`